claytonbrown/terraformExamples/aws/speed-test/README.md

 # Stress Test: Performance and Network Testing

-- Terraform Version: v0.12.12
+- Terraform Version: v0.12.13
-- Alibaba Cloud Provider Version: v1.58.0
+- AWS Provider Version: v2.43
-- Status: Script working as of 2019-10-22 (YYYY-MM-DD)
+- Status: Script working as of 2020-01-14 (YYYY-MM-DD)

-See this script in action [on YouTube](https://www.youtube.com/watch?v=AFv4mBDiM1g&feature=youtu.be)!

 ## What

-This terraform script sets up a single ECS instance and installs some stress testing and network performance testing tools (iperf, stress).
+This terraform script sets up a single EC2 instance and installs some stress testing and network performance testing tools (iperf, stress).

 - iperf is used for network throughput testing
 - stress is used to create arbitrary CPU, memory, and disk loads